ywd123456/learngit/readme.txt

 ﻿Git is a very distributed version control system.
-GIt is a   really free software.
+GIt is a   really free software distributed  under the GPL.